About Us Contact Shop

-The Most Comforting Butternut Squash Soup for (Ridiculously) Cold Days
+A Butternut Squash Soup Recipe for Cold Days

 It’s finally starting to get that extra bit chilly here in the United Kingdom.
-Goodbye to thin trench coats and sunny fall days…and hello to the season of Winter!
+Goodbye to light summer outfits and warm days, and hello to the season of fall!

 As soon as it drops down to the cooler temperatures, I throw on my wooly, thick socks and whip out the hot water bottle!

-But, one of my favorite ways to fight back the winter chill is a nice bowl of warming, nourishing soup, just like the one I’m sharing today; my vegan butternut squash soup.
+But, one of my favorite ways to fight back the fall chill is a nice bowl of cozy, warming, and nourishing butternut squash soup, just like the one I’m sharing today!

 Side Note: Scotch bonnet is a type of spicy pepper.
-But if you don’t like spice, then feel free to not add it. 🙂
+But if you don’t like spice, then feel free to not add it to this squash soup. 🙂

-The texture of this soup is silky smooth making it a great accompaniment to crusty, warm bread (with butter of course!)
+The texture of this butternut soup is silky smooth making it a great accompaniment to crusty, warm bread (with butter of course!) on a brisk day.
 Aside from roasting the butternut squash (which actually makes cooking the butternut squash soup easier), this recipe can be made in one single pot, allowing clean-up to be easy.

-This soup also serves 6 people and takes 45-50 minutes to make, which means it is a suitable lunch option for the family at your fingertips.
+This squash soup recipe also serves 6 people and takes 45-50 minutes to make, which means it is a suitable lunch or dinner option for the family at your fingertips.

 Ingredients